Clips4Sale

-Clips4Sale (C4S) is an American adult video content selling website and is known for fetish content.
+Clips4Sale (C4S) is an adult video content selling website and is known for fetish content.
 It launched in 2003.
-Clips4Sale is the largest clip site on the internet with over 7 million clips and 105,000 independent content producers on its platform.
-It is based in Florida, United States.
+Clips4Sale is the largest clip site on the internet with over 8 million clips and 105,000 independent content producers on its platform.
+It is based in the United States, with an overseas branch registered in Cyprus for EU/EEA operations.

 In 2021, Clips4Sale was acquired by Centro Ventures, an adult influencer network.

-August 22, 2022 Clips4Sale re-branded with a new wordmark and logo.
+On August 22, 2022, Clips4Sale re-branded with a new wordmark and logo.

 Market

 A significant part of the market for Clips4Sale has come from consumers of amateur pornography.
-Some models on Clips4Sale have previously performed on webcam sites, and saw Clips4Sale as an opportunity for an additional stream of income by marketing pornographic videos of themselves.
+Some models on Clips4Sale have previously performed on webcam sites and saw Clips4Sale as an opportunity for an additional stream of income by marketing pornographic videos of themselves.

 Clips4Sale has been referenced by mainstream entertainment and the music industry when fetish related topics have been in the news.